dingningliu/CS542-MachineLearning-SVM/README.md

 ii. one versus one

 To analyze accuracy, I will produce and analyze the multiclass confusion matrix in addition to examining the overall error rate.

+(The method conducted in python document is an SVM library to complete this assignment)